NVRR Road Championship

 In the age-adjusted trophy, each runner will be awarded points from 50 downwards on performance by reference to data derived from the World Athletics Veterans Association

-The winner will be the qualifying runner with the highest age-adjusted score from their best 7 races (including at least two long races)
+The winner will be the qualifying runner with the highest age-adjusted score from their best 7 races.

 Evening League Awards

 From 2019, the club Evening League trophies will be awarded to the first eligible female and first eligible male finishers in the Evening League handicap race (i.e. first across the line).

 Note: Winners of any other road champs age category or age-adjusted award are not eligible for these awards.
 In the event that no handicap race is held in any year, the awards will be given to the highest female and male finishers in the official final Evening League table.

 Gold, Silver and Bronze awards will be given to members who have completed the required minimum seven championship races.
 Awards will be made to members placed in the league table as follows: –

 - Gold award will be awarded to the top third of male and female qualifiers (rounded up)

 - Silver will be awarded to the middle third of male and female qualifiers (rounded up)

 - Bronze will be awarded to the bottom third of male and female qualifiers